Prerequisites: Have an amateur radio license with the proper privileges or be with someone who does.

 Contest Etiquette

-Remember this is a contest, and many operators want to ‘win’.
+Remember, this is a contest, and many operators want to ‘win’.
 If you would like to have a normal conversation/ragchew with another operator, change bands to the WARC bands – contesting is not allowed on these bands.
 WARC bands are pretty quiet during contest weekends.

 If you are going to make contact with a station that is contesting, make sure that you have the exchange ready.
-Don’t waste the contesters time by asking what the exchange is, or what contest it is.
+Don’t waste the operator’s time by asking what the exchange is, or what contest it is.
 The contester is trying to get as many points as possible.

 Do I need to submit a log to make contact with contesting stations?